Bonus Stocks: Top Bonus Shares in India (2026)

 How to Invest in Bonus Shares?

-Investing in Bonus Shares using Tickertape is a straightforward process.
+Investing in regular bonus-giving stocks using Tickertape is a straightforward process.
 Tickertape is a powerful stock analysis and screening tool that helps you make informed investment decisions.
 Here’s how you can use Tickertape to invest in Bonus Shares:

 - Sign Up and Log In: You can create an account on the Tickertape or log in if you already have one.